ctrueden/equilibrium/_pages/dossiers/cassandra.md

   profession: SPI admin
 ---

 Mallory's administrative assistant with a dry sense of humor.
 Seems to be a divine caster of some sort, as well as a crafter of magical items.

-* Human female SPI assistant to the chief
-* Shoulder length brown hair
-* A little long-suffering
+Helpful, but a little long-suffering.

+Disappeared after the SPI HQ breach.
+Briefly appeared spiritually superimposed over [Oz](oz)'s monkey companion, during the [*miracle* that cleansed the Necronomicon](../events/case-12e11).